 No make-up exams will be given, with one exception: a legitimate and documented reason for missing the exam (doctor's note or a letter from a university official explaining the absence, for example).
-There are no make-up quizzes and primary-source worksheets; however, your two lowest scores for each will be dropped at the end of the term.
+There are no make-up quizzes and primary-source worksheets; however, your lowest score for quizzes and your lowest score for worksheets will be dropped at the end of the term.